 Each resident is issued a key for their room and mailbox (if applicable) for their own personal use.
 Loss of either key should be reported as soon as possible by filling out the appropriate form below:

 After completing the form, follow the payment link on the confirmation page and make the payment.
-The fee is $20 per key.
-Please note that the lost key price will go up to $30 per lost key.
+The fee is $30 per key.

 Refund Policy: Once your key has been ordered from the lock shop, we are unable to process any refunds.
 Please note, each student is allowed only one key per room.
 All duplicates should be handed in to your Residence Director immediately.